ChhabraSanyam/AutoGrad/README.md

 # A Simple AutoGrad System
 Implementing a simple automatic differentiation system.
-This system will track operations in a computational graph and compute gradients automatically for various mathematical operations.
+This system will compute gradients automatically for various mathematical operations.

 ## Overview